Freight Shipping from Philadelphia to St. Louis

 How much does it cost to ship freight from Philadelphia to St. Louis?

-Full truckload (FTL) rates from Philadelphia, PA to St. Louis, MO currently range from $2,260-$2,785 for a standard dry van load over the 1,051-mile route.
+Full truckload (FTL) rates from Philadelphia, PA to St. Louis, MO currently range $2,260-$2,785 (roughly $2.16-$2.66 per mile over 1,051 miles).
 LTL shipments typically cost $778-$1,293 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Philadelphia to St. Louis?